RobertJGabriel/profanity/README.md

 Profanity rates and reviews text, to see if its suitable.
 Enter a word and it will simply return a value of true or false, depending on whether or not the word is classed as profanity.
+Based off googles profanity check.

 ## Install